zkxs/simple-crosshair-overlay/README.md

 - Managed via a tray icon and hotkeys
 - Works on any application that's *not* fullscreen exclusive.
 You **must** use windowed or borderless-windowed mode on your game.
 This was an intentional design choice, as rendering into a fullscreen-exclusive game is *not* anticheat-compatible.
 - Supports both even and odd sized crosshairs.
 This is noteworthy, as some games center your gun on a single pixel, while others center it on the intersection *between* four pixels.
 - Changing crosshair scale preserves the center position.
-Note that due to the even/odd case explained above this means it will appear to wiggle 0.5 pixels as you scale it.

 ## Installation